The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 Shadow virtual machines stored in System Virtual Datacenter (vDC)

 Shadow virtual machines disk space billed to the service provider

-Fast Provisioning can be enabled at Org vDC Properties.
-You then select Enable Fast Provisioning on the Storage tab.
+Fast Provisioning can be enabled at Organization vDC Properties.
+Click Enable Fast Provisioning on the Storage tab.

 Fast Provisioning consists of two elements: